 - Check your business/equipment insurance.
 Will they cover theft, damage etc. overseas?
 Another good tip from Lina.

-- Backpackers often carry garbage bags whilst travelling to cover their bags in the event of a downpour.
+- Backpackers often carry garbage bags whilst traveling to cover their bags in the event of a downpour.
 You should do the same for your camera gear, or just to use as somewhere dry for your photography subject to sit.

 - Phone your bank before you travel to alert them of which cities you’ll be using your cards.

-- Resist the temptation to source the cheapest flights and accomodation possible.
+- Resist the temptation to source the cheapest flights and accommodation possible.
 Invest in yourself to ensure you perform at your very best – you owe it to your clients who are paying you to be there over someone local.

 Disclaimer: All recommendations are impartial and based on user experience, with no bias to the products or the brand.
 The products in this post contain affiliate links which help support Shotkit.

 Mark Condon is a British wedding photographer based in Australia and the founder of Shotkit.